2.7.1 Gall Walkthrough: Egg Timer

 Next we have the same cast we used in

 ++on-poke to make sure we produce the correct type for Gall.

 ~& "Timer went off!"

 ~& is the debugging printf rune.
 Here we're using it to output a message.
-We could, however, modify this line of code to do any other computation we would want to happen when
+We could, however, modify this line of code to do any other computation when